kametiapps-droid/Emailproservices/replit.md

 - FAQPage (common questions)
 - BreadcrumbList (navigation)

+### Optimization Notes
+- Critical CSS inlined in layout.tsx for above-fold performance
+- Email iframe height increased from 400px to 500px (400px on mobile)
+- Message expanded content max-height increased from 700px to 900px
+- CSS variables now available for border-radius and link colors
+- Links in emails automatically open in new tab for better UX

 ### Next Steps (Optional Enhancements)
 - Email notifications when contact form is submitted
 - Admin dashboard for viewing contact messages
 - Message search and filtering
 - Email verification for temporary addresses
+- Lighthouse performance optimization
+- Service worker for offline support